gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

-Tests, relying on network calls, database queries or time related logic, are inherently slow. **Test Doubles** are a method to make tests fast and reliable.
+Tests, relying on network calls, database queries or time related logic, are inherently slow.
+Test Doubles are a mechanism to make tests fast and reliable.
 With a Test Double you *inject* a fake implementation replacing the database or http call.
-This technique is well know as [Dependency Injection](https://martinfowler.com/articles/injection.html#InversionOfControl).
+This technique is well known as [Dependency Injection](https://martinfowler.com/articles/injection.html#InversionOfControl).

 In the code block below the UserService uses the UserRepository to